Damilola-Jr/git-test/README.md

-This is Damilolo's first git project!
+This is Damilola's first git project!